hisxo/gitGraber/README.md

 python3 gitGraber.py -k keywordsfile.txt -q \"yahoo.com\" -s
 ``````````

-If you want to build a custom wordlist based on the files found on Github to use it then with your favorite fuzzing tool :
+If you want to build a custom wordlist based on the files found on Github to use it then with your favorite fuzzing tool, add argument ``-w`` :

 ``````````